hlntzg/ft_irc/README.md

 Note:<br>
  1. Switching between tabs/windows in Irssi: Use Alt (or Meta) + Number;<br>
  2. Irssi has strict format requirements for the replies.
 So when you implement the reply message, need pay attation to the format, if here is space, then put space there.<br>
+ 3. You can use ctrl + z to suspend the irssi client, then using "fg" + press enter in terminal to resume it back.

 ## 5.References